Measurement of the CKM angle $\gamma$ in $B^\pm\to D K^\pm$ and $B^\pm \to D \pi^\pm$ decays with $D \to K_\mathrm S^0 h^+ h^-$: observables

 In order to assess the goodness of fit and to demonstrate that the equations involving the \CP parameters provide a good description of the signal yields in data, an alternative fit is performed where the signal yield in each \BtoDK and \BtoDpi bin is measured independently.
+The alternate fit is performed simultaneously in all categories in order to correctly determine the yield of misidentified candidates.
 These yields are compared with those predicted from the values of $(\xpmdk,\ypmdk)$ in the default fit and a high level of agreement is found.
 In order to visualise the observed \CP violation, the asymmetry, $(N^-_{-i}-N^+_{+i})/(N^-_{-i}+N^+_{+i})$, is computed for \emph{effective bin pairs}, defined to comprise bin $i$ for a \Bp decay and bin $-i$ for a \Bm decay.
 Figure~\ref{fig:asymmetries} shows the obtained asymmetries and those predicted by the values of the \CP observables obtained in the fit.
 A further fit that does not allow for \CP violation is carried out by imposing the conditions \xpdk= \xmdk, \ypdk= \ymdk.
 This determines the predicted asymmetry arising from detector and production effects.
 In the \BtoDK sample the \CP violation is clearly visible as the data are inconsistent with the \CP-conserved hypothesis.
+The observed asymmetries correspond to a $\sim 10\sigma$ deviation given the expectation in the \CP-conserving scenario.
 The predicted asymmetries in the \BtoDpi decay are an order of magnitude smaller.
 The data in this analysis cannot distinguish between the \CP-violating and \CP-conserving predictions for \BtoDpi due to the relatively large statistical uncertainties.